thenexthub/Codira/docs/SIL/Instructions.md

 must be balanced with a `dealloc_stack_ref` instruction to mark the end of the object's lifetime.
 Note that the `stack` attribute only specifies that stack allocation is possible.
-The final decision on stack allocation is done during llvm IR generation.
+The final decision on stack allocation is done during toolchain IR generation.
 This is because the decision also depends on the object size, which is not necessarily known at SIL level.